 When most of us were growing up, we were taught that dairy products are rich sources of calcium, making them essential for building strong bones.
-Calcium loss from bone is said to cause osteoporosis, which is particularly prevalent in postmenopausal women.
+Conversely, calcium loss from bone is said to cause osteoporosis, which is particularly prevalent in postmenopausal women.

-Now it seems that, as with other foodstuffs, the dairy products story may not be quite what it originally seemed.
+Now it seems that, as with other foodstuffs, the dairy products story may not be quite what it initially seemed.
 Or so some experts believe.

-In a startling study on bone health, published in the American Journal of Clinical Nutrition in February 2003, Harvard researchers reported that they found no link between high calcium consumption, or milk consumption, and bone strength.
+In a startling study on bone health, published in the American Journal of Clinical Nutrition, Harvard researchers reported no link between high calcium consumption or milk consumption and bone strength.

-After tracking hip fractures and eating habits in 72,337 women for 20 years, they failed to find a correlation between consuming more than 700mg of calcium a day and stronger bones.
-However, they did find a link between higher intake of vitamin D and a lower risk of fractures.
+After tracking hip fractures and eating habits in 72,337 women for 20 years, they failed to find a correlation between consuming more than 700mg of calcium daily and stronger bones.
+However, they found a link between a higher vitamin D intake and a lower risk of fractures.

-“In our modern society the notion exists that dairy products are essential for maintenance of calcium levels and prevention of osteoporosis.
+“In our modern society, the notion exists that dairy products are essential for the maintenance of calcium levels and prevention of osteoporosis.
 Vegan diets are often criticized on the grounds that they will lead to severe calcium depletion.
-In fact there is no evidence that this is the case and if anything, the reverse is true, as osteoporosis is more prevalent in Western countries where an abundance of milk is consumed than in countries where vegan diets are more common.
-There is also no clear evidence that dietary calcium supplementation will show the rate of bone loss in postmenopausal women, a position also held by the US department of Health and Human services,” says Dr. Veith.
+In fact, there is no evidence that this is the case, and if anything, the reverse is true, as osteoporosis is more prevalent in Western countries where an abundance of milk is consumed than in countries where vegan diets are more common.
+There is also no clear evidence that dietary calcium supplementation will show the rate of bone loss in postmenopausal women, a position also held by the U.S. Department of Health and Human Services,” says Dr. Veith.

 “Milk, on the other hand, appears to impart bone-strengthening benefits that last well past menopause, even if you don’t drink it as an adult.
-The study, published in the January 2003 issue of the American Journal of Clinical Nutrition, stops short of concluding that the more milk you drink in childhood, the more benefits you receive.
+The study, published in the American Journal of Clinical Nutrition, stops short of concluding that the more milk you drink in childhood, the more benefits you receive.
 But it clearly shows that drinking your milk while your bones are growing pays big dividends later — when you’re trying to save them.”